31 December 2014

 Meet Rufus

-Rufus was a rescue dog and is about two years old.
+Rufus is a rescue dog and is about two years old.
 He is a real character, crazy and funny.
 He is very handsome, all legs, never walks, runs everywhere and leaps over the sofas!
 He loves to have something to play with, mostly old footballs, he's great at playing throw and catch.

 His previous owner had let him sleep upstairs so when he first arrived he bounded upstairs and went to make himself comfortable on one of the beds.
 We quickly pointed out that that wasn't allowed here and now he knows that upstairs is out of bounds.